 The date of September 30th was chosen for International Translation Day because this is the feast day of the ancient Christian priest named Saint Jerome.
 He is best known for being the first translator of the Holy Bible.
 This allowed Jerome to be granted sainthood and caused so many Christians to look up to him.
 As for translators, they look up to Saint Jerome as well because of the significance of his profession and the role he played in promoting translations before anyone else did.

 Now, people use International Translation Day to promote their professional throughout the world by coming together with the global translation community.
-Since globalization is on the rise, the demand for translators and translating services is growing exponentially.
+Since globalization is on the rise, the demand for translators and translation services is growing exponentially.
 For this reason, the global community of translations is only getting bigger.
 That will make International Translation Day even more meaningful to everyone who celebrates diversity and international communication.

 Benefits of Translation